-pile of wet plastic fine parts
+A pile of wet plastic fines in various colors

 Presses for dewatering of washing line plastic rejects | fines